ucsd-cse230/sp20/grades.md

 ---
 title: Grading
+headerImg: beach.jpg
 ---

-- *Clicker-Based Class Exercises (10%)* :
-  Will occur regularly, and will be **group** work.
-  They will typically be pencil-and-paper exercises that must be completed without the use of a computer.
-  **You need to acquire a** [clicker](http://acms.ucsd.edu/faculty/clickers/) clicker for this.

-- *Homework Assignments (60%)* :
+- **Homework Assignments (70%)** :
-  About 5 mainly programming, done in groups of 2-3.
+  About 4-5 mainly programming, done in groups of 2-3.
   Will be assigned approximately every two weeks, and instructions on turning them in will be posted with each assignment.
 You have a total of *four late days*